Spirit-Guided Earth Sculpture

 Deep gratitude for our guide and those who witnessed my progress.
 This evolution has been truly unexpected, filled with healing and joy.
 I hope these stone sculptures bring you joy as well!

-In my humble opinion that has been modified by attending hundreds of galleries and art fairs over 60+ years, your rock art is creative and beautiful and I have never seen anything quite like it.
+In my humble opinion, modified by attending hundreds of galleries and art fairs over 60+ years, your rock art is creative and beautiful, and I have never seen anything quite like it.

 — Darlene, repeat customer